-That is why the automotive industry is currently under scrutiny for the many design defects in their products that have led to multiple recalls on parts that have the potential to cause fires in the fuel system as well as in the engine compartment.
+That is why the automotive sector is under scrutiny for the many defects in the vehicles that have led to recalls of parts that may cause a fire hazard in the fuel system as well as in the engine compartment.
 Both electrical and fuel-fed fires are often caused by defective design choices in the automobile or truck at issue.
-If it is determined that the fire was caused by defective parts or design, the auto company is liable for the injuries that result.
+If it is established that the fire was caused by defective parts or design, the company is liable for the resulting injuries.

-Motorists trapped inside a vehicle that is on fire may be at extreme risk of being injured, as these fires can reach the passenger cabin in little time.
-Even before the fire spreads, motorists may develop serious health issues because of toxic gases released from the fire.
+People trapped inside a burning vehicle may be at risk of being injured, as the fire can reach the passenger cabin rapidly.
+People may develop serious illnesses, even before the fire spreads, due to toxic gases.

-While car fires may sometimes be the result of sheer accident, many are the responsibility of a car manufacturer, something which the lawyer at The Law Offices of Sean M. Cleary believes is important for all residents of Miami to know.
+While vehicle fires may result from accidents, many are the responsibility of a manufacturer, something which the attorney at The Law Offices of Sean M. Cleary believes is important for all residents of Miami to know.
 When it is the fault of the car manufacturer, a victim of a car fire can often seek legal recourse and financial compensation from the manufacturer for their negligence.

 As vehicle fires are mainly the result of traffic collisions or manufacturing defects, preventing them is rarely possible.
 However, certain measures can reduce the risks of being injured in such an event.
 Follow NFPA's (National Fire Protection Association) tips on how to prevent a car fire:

 If you notice the following danger signs, take action immediately:

 A well-maintained vehicle is less likely to catch fire.
 Also, to considerably reduce the chances of being involved in auto fire, avoid smoking inside your car.
 Call our Miami office today for a free case evaluation and for legal representation.

 When malfunctions cause car fires, people may sustain devastating injuries.
 Vehicle collision fires may result in the following severe injuries: